scikit-rf/scikit-rf/doc/sphinx/source/calibration.rst

 A note on switch-terms
 ++++++++++++++++++++++++

-Switch-terms are explained in Roger Marks's paper titled *'Formulations of the Basic Vector Network Analyzer Error Model including Switch-Terms'*.
+Switch-terms are explained in a paper by Roger Marks  [#]_.
 Basically, switch-terms account for the fact that the error networks change slightly depending on which port is being excited.
 This is due to the hardware of the VNA.

 So how do you measure switch terms?
 With a custom measurement configuration on the VNA itself. mwavpey has support for switch terms for the HP8510C class, which you can use or extend to different VNA.
 Without switch-term measurements, your calibration quality will vary depending on properties of you VNA.